George Morrison (1919–2000)

 1970

-Morrison moves back to Minnesota and takes a position at the University of Minnesota in Minneapolis to teach American Indian studies and art.
+Morrison returns to Minnesota and takes a dual appointment at the University of Minnesota teaching Studio Art and American Indian Studies.

 1973

-The George Morrison: Drawings, traveling exhibition opens at the Walker Art Center, Minneapolis MN (Apr 15–May 27) and then goes on to the Heard Museum, Phoenix AZ (Jun 23–Aug 5), followed by Museum of South Texas, Corpus Christie, TX (Sep 9–Oct 8).
+The George Morrison: Drawings, traveling exhibition opens at the Walker Art Center, Minneapolis MN (Apr 15–May 27) and then travels to the Heard Museum, Phoenix AZ (Jun 23–Aug 5), followed by Museum of South Texas, Corpus Christie, Texas (Sep 9–Oct 8).

 1974